 If a Scooty can do this trip then any other bike can.
 Your focus should be more on getting the bike that you own ready for the trip ahead.
 Take a look at How to Prepare your Bike for Ladakh for tips on how to do that.

 I hope the information I provided above on the best motorcycle for Ladakh was of help.
-If you have any questions or need any other details, please feel free to ask in the comments section below or at our Community Forum and I will be glad to answer.
+If you have any questions, please feel free to ask in the comments section below and I will be happy to answer.
+You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.